-From the Company-AAG's, March 17, 2006 Preliminary Proxy Statement, page 3 and 4:
+From the Company-AAG's, April 14, 2006 Definitive Proxy Statement, page 3 and 4:

-"At the record date, \\\\\\ shares were held in the trust for Alaska Air Group 401(k) plan participants.
+"At the record date, 1,487,705 shares were held in the trust for Alaska Air Group 401(k) plan participants.
 ADP sent a proxy statement, an annual report and a voting instruction form to each participant who held shares through the Company's 401(k) plans at the record date.
 The trustees, Vanguard and Fidelity, will vote only those shares for which instructions are received from participants.
 If a participant does not indicate a preference as to a matter, including the election of directors, then the trustee will not vote the shares on such matters."

-CHALLENGER Note: On page 24, the Company-AAG lists 1,577,856 or 4.7% of the shares are owned by the workers through the five company 401(k) plans...
-This is the fifth largest group of AAG stockholders.
+(CHALLENGER Note: On page 24 of the Company-AAG's March 17, 2006 Preliminary Proxy Statement, it listed the workers through the five company 401(k) plans being the fifth

 "To allow sufficient time for voting by the trustee, your voting instructions for 401(k) plan shares must be received by 11:59 p.m.
-Eastern Time on May 15, 2006.
+Eastern Time on May 13, 2006.
 Because the shares must be voted by the trustee, employees who hold stock through the 401(k) plans may not vote these shares at the meeting.

-"Persons beneficially holding stock in one of the Company's 401(k) retirement plans cannot vote in person at the meeting and must vote by internet or telephone no later than 11:59 p.m. on May 11, 2006, and if they vote by mail, their voting instruction form must be received no later than 11:59 p.m. on May 11, 2006." (end of excerpt)
+"Persons beneficially holding stock in one of the Company's 401(k) retirement plans cannot vote in person at the meeting and must vote by internet or telephone no later than 11:59 p.m. on May 14, 2006, and if they vote by mail, their voting instruction form must be received no later than 11:59 p.m. on May 13, 2006." (end of excerpt)

-For both 401(k), beneficial and registered employee and outside stockholders, there is a Voter Control Number ("VC#") that can be obtained from either postal-mailed or emailed proxy materials from proxy mailer and tabulator companies on behalf of either the Company-AAG, your banker or broker.
+For both 401(k), beneficial and registered employee and outside stockholders, there is a Voter Control Number ("VC#") and a Personal Identification Number ("PIN") that can be obtained from either postal-mailed or emailed proxy materials from proxy mailer and tabulator companies on behalf of either the Company-AAG, your banker or broker.

 VC#s in this contest will be provided by Automatic Data Processing Proxy Services ("ADP"), and uniquely identify each owner's stock holdings.
+Picking a PIN is done by individual shareholders when setting up their account with ADP after receiving an email notification by ADP.

-In 2003, 2004 and 2005, we received guidance from the staff of the SEC that the Commission would not object to stockholders writing their VC#s received from EquiServe or ADP on behalf of the Company-AAG's stockholders.
+In 2003, 2004 and 2005, we received guidance from the staff of the SEC that they would not object to stockholders writing their VC#s on the CHALLENGER proxy ballot card or VIF.

 Unfortunately, an additional step is required for beneficial employee stockholders and beneficial outside stockholders in order to vote for the CHALLENGERS.
 They will need to request a letter of permission to vote their shares as they see fit, called a "legal form of proxy", which releases their shares to be voted by the beneficial owner and not the stockholder's banker, broker or ADP.
+Generally it's one-page long.